-PREIT and its Lessees are committed to the betterment of communities, recognizing the importance of ER 1-94 funds in driving community development and fostering cooperation between generation companies and host communities.
-Through their CSR initiatives, we aim to create opportunities for economic empowerment, environmental preservation, and improved well-being.
-By leveraging these resources and fostering partnerships, we work towards sustainable progress and prosperity in the communities they operate in.
+PREIT and its Lessees are committed to the betterment of communities in driving community development and nurturing camaraderie between generation companies and host communities.
+Through our CSR initiatives, we aim to create opportunities for economic empowerment, environmental preservation, and improved well-being.
+By leveraging these resources and fostering partnerships, we work towards sustainable progress and prosperity in the communities we serve.